-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2011, and have not been applied in preparing these financial statements.
-Management is currently assessing the impact of these standards, amendments and interpretations, except for IAS 19 which is as follows:
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 2012 January 01, and have not been applied in preparing these Consolidated financial statements.
+Those which are relevant to Group operations are examined below.
+The Group does not intend to adopt these standards early.